MARKET SNAPSHOT: U.S. Stocks Set To Struggle, As Investors Look For Guidance From Fed Speakers

 Need to know:'Group stink' is as strong now as it was in 2000 and 2007, says fund manager (http://www.marketwatch.com/story/warning-group-stink-is-as-strong-now-as-it-was-in-2000-and-2007-says-fund-manager-2017-09-25)

 At the same time, there are plenty of data releases on tap this week, including durable goods and consumer spending.
-On Monday, the Chicago Fed national activity index for August is due at 8:30 a.m.
-Eastern Time.
+On Monday, the Chicago Fed national activity index for August dropped to -0.31 from 0.03 in July.

 The dollar was strengthening across the board.
 Notably, it was gaining against the euro , which was under pressure after a heavy drop in support for mainstream parties in Germany's general election (http://www.marketwatch.com/story/germanys-anti-immigrant-party-set-to-be-first-in-more-than-50-years-to-enter-parliament-2017-09-24) on Sunday left the way forward for German Chancellor Angela Merkel's conservative alliance in doubt.